udayasankar/codinginfo/README.md

 <html>
 <body style="background-color:powderblue;">

+Free Open Source Repos:
+1. Technical interview prep guide (270k stars) - https://lnkd.in/gWnd3n6C
+2. Python algorithm implementations (172k stars) - https://lnkd.in/g7hv9ShZ
+3. Tech Interview handbook of curated materials (101k stars) - https://lnkd.in/gU6kk5eN
+4. Javascript algorithm implementations to learn from (177k stars) - https://lnkd.in/g_AvzzER
+5. Front-end specific interview prep guide (39k stars) - https://lnkd.in/gpZpC_ZX
+6. Index of everything you need to learn (17k stars) - https://lnkd.in/gnXrP2fp
+7. Curated list of interview questions (59k stars) - https://lnkd.in/gY-AYpQk

+Self-Study Resources:
+1. Leetcode.com - self service platform for algo interviews, I used to pay for a month of pro when I grinded for interviews then cancelled immediately after
+2. Neetcode by Navdeep - youtube channel with tons of high quality content going over coding interviews https://lnkd.in/gh-tbVQr
+3. The Daily Byte by Kevin - newsletter that sends you a daily coding interview questions to help you be consistent https://thedailybyte.dev
+4. Cracking the Coding Interview - Classic book for algo interview prep https://lnkd.in/g4-YN7vB

 Here are Top 50 problems that most improved my DSA and problem solving skills:
 <h1>TOP LeetCode Problems</h1>
 <p>1.
 Furthest Building You Can Reach: https://lnkd.in/gup4SjT3</p>